 4. Dial in Your Study Planning

 if you’re bored while listening to a lecture, work on your weekly and quarter/semester study plan instead of doodling.
 If you’re watching a class group present the 5th marketing presentation on the same case study, you might also have brain space to outline the key points in a chapter or case.
-Later, when you’re study – refer back to these notes, rather than starting with a blank-screen.
+Later, when you’re studying – refer back to these notes, rather than starting with a blank screen.

 Create digital calendar appointments.
 Make it a point to keep track of everything.
 When you’re zipping through work or school, it’s easy to forget that really important item that you were meaning to do.
 If you track it through your smart device’s calendar, you’ll get the reminders you need so you don’t forget.
 And make sure that you set your reminders well in advance so that you have time to get that task done AND you don’t miss the final that was inconveniently scheduled on a non-typical class time.